ShubhaPokharel/InheritancePractice/README.md

      2) Muti Level Inheritance:
-       It had 3 genertions / levels.
+       It has 3 genertions / levels.
 We have the parent class, child class and grand child class.